 Belgium sends three athletes to Paralympic Winter Games

-For the first time since the 1992 Winter Games in Albertville, Belgium is sending three athletes to the Paralympic Winter Games.
+For the first time since the 1992 Games in Albertville, Belgium is sending three athletes to the Paralympic Winter Games.
 All three will be making their Paralympic debut.

 The Belgian delegation consists of visually impaired alpine skier Maximilien Seeger and his lead skier Jérémy Mestdagh, 16-year-old sit-skier Marte Goossen and sit-skier Jérémy Prégardien.